 What are COVID-19 mRNA vaccines?

-For more information on COVID-19 protein subunit vaccines, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/covid-19-protein-subunit-vaccine/.
+For more information on COVID-19 protein subunit vaccine, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/covid-19-protein-subunit-vaccine/.

-Can getting a COVID-19 mRNA vaccine make it harder for me to get pregnant or affect fertility treatments?
+Does getting a COVID-19 mRNA vaccine make it harder to get pregnant or affect fertility treatments?

-Some people have reported changes in their menstrual cycle (period) after getting a COVID-19 mRNA vaccine, such as having a slightly longer or heavier period or starting their next period sooner than expected.
-Studies have found that if these changes happen, they are temporary and do not affect the person’s fertility.
+Some women have reported changes in their menstrual cycle (period) after getting a COVID-19 mRNA vaccine, such as having a slightly longer or heavier period or starting their next period sooner than expected.
+Studies have found that if these changes happen, they are temporary and do not affect fertility.

-The American Society for Reproductive Medicine (ASRM) recommends that people undergoing fertility treatment stay up to date with COVID-19 vaccines.
-Several studies of people undergoing in-vitro fertilization (IVF) found that getting a COVID-19 mRNA vaccine did not affect the function of the ovaries (the organ that releases the egg), number of oocytes (immature eggs), hormone levels, or success rates of embryo implantation.
-Another study found that people vaccinated 60 days or less before IVF experienced reduced rates of pregnancy.
+Several studies of women undergoing in-vitro fertilization (IVF) found that getting a COVID-19 mRNA vaccine did not affect the function of the ovaries (the organ that releases the egg), number of oocytes (immature eggs), hormone levels, or success rates of embryo implantation.
+Studies involving over 3000 women who received a COVID-19 mRNA vaccine did not show an increased chance of poor IVF outcomes or reduced pregnancy rates.
 There is currently no recommendation to postpone fertility treatment after getting the vaccine or to avoid getting the vaccine after treatment.

 I just got a COVID-19 mRNA vaccine.
 How long do I need to wait before I get pregnant?